 Badges & memberships

-Basically, your clients see these as a stamp of approval showing that you meet someone else’s standards, whether through formal training, membership in an organization, or by pledging to adhere to a certain set of values.
+Your clients see these as proof that you meet someone else’s standards, whether through formal training, membership in an organization, or by pledging to adhere to a certain set of values.

 Elopement photographers often choose to display a Leave No Trace icon on their site, so that potential clients can see their commitment to the environment.